 Our 2017-2018 program began in September with the first installment of Joan Thomasson’s Patterns and Posies.
 Ms. Thomasson has graciously given us permission to teach to our chapter these beautiful patterns, featuring many interesting stitches and colorful fibers.
 The project has been separated into small segments and several of our own members are taking the teaching lead each month.
 If the stitcher keeps up with the project, there are small incentive items distributed each month for finishing that specific section.

-Please read the January-February Needlenotes newsletter for additional details.
+Please read the March-April Needlenotes newsletter for additional details.

 Come join the fun and stitch with us!!

 Don't miss our meetings because you need a ride.
 Janice Marsh is your